iampiyushsingh/Vityarthi_Java_Project_25BAI11043/README.md

 ## Overview

 I built this project to make student record and marks management easier without having to calculate results manually every time.
-It is a console-based Java application that manages student details, stores subject-wise marks, and automatically calculates percentage, grade, and pass/fail status.
+It is a Java application operated from a console which keeps track of student information, stores the marks according to subject, and automatically computes the percentage, the grade, and the pass/fail status.

 - Modules: **Student Management, Marks Management, Performance Reports**
 - Storage: **CSV file** (`students.csv`) for storing student records